DC 7539Genitourinary System38 CFR § 4.115b

 The VA rates Renal amyloid disease under Diagnostic Code (DC) 7539, governed by 38 CFR 38 CFR § 4.115b.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What evidence do I need to establish service connection for Renal amyloid disease?
+What evidence supports a higher rating for Renal amyloid disease?

-What is the C&P exam like for Renal amyloid disease?
+What happens at the C&P exam for Renal amyloid disease?

 Get a Personalized Rating Analysis